phocks/phocks.github.io/_posts/2014-12-24-anti-social-behaviour.md

 <blockquote class="twitter-tweet" lang="en"><p>setting up my twitter account</p>&mdash; ıllıllı joshua byrd (@phocks) <a href="https://twitter.com/phocks/status/46733802">May 2, 2007</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Then I joined Facebook, later Instagram came along, and Tumblr, and about a million other online enterprises vying for my time.
+After 7 years that initial spark had dwindled and so I got the idea that I wanted to see what it was like to not be beholden to these websites for a while.